zombieleet/traceurwatch/README.md

   `root@os: traceurwatch.tcl watchThisDir/:outputDir/`

-It works on both linux , windows and osX that runs tcl8.6
+It works on both linux and osX that runs tcl8.6